R. Gregg Cherry: Career

 up and down the state preaching health and hard work, better educational facilities and sound financing, improved opportunities for the state employees, veterans, and teachers, better roads, rural telephone service and electricity for everyone, fair treatment of labor, improved agriculture, conservation and development of the state's resources, tax reduction where possible, and plans for a post-war construction program.

 Cherry inherited an economy facing material and labor shortages as a result of the ongoing Second World War.
 One of his primary focuses during his term was the improvement of mental health care at state-run facilities.
 Cherry Hospital in Goldsboro, North Carolina, is named for him.

+On May 3, 1947, Cherry commuted the death sentences of four men convicted of gang raping a woman.
+Calvin Covington, Granger Thompson, Stacy Powell, and Cliff Inman had been convicted of raping Dorothy Frye in Lumberton in March 1946.
+Despite the racial dynamics (all four rapists were black and Frye was white), the crime had drawn less outcry since Frye had entered Lumberton's black section to buy liquor and her husband was a union organizer.
+She was gang raped after her husband left her waiting in the car.
+In commuting the sentences of the four convicted rapists to life imprisonment, Cherry blamed the victim."After careful consideration, I am convinced that the death penalty is too severe in this case.
+I believe that the prosecutrix by her own misconduct and failure to observe a sense of propriety placed herself in such a situation as to create a temptation for the defendants to mistreat her and to make her an easy victim of their beastly lusts."Earlier that year, Cherry had commuted the death sentence of Thomas Lewis, another black man convicted of raping a white woman.
+The decision came in response to a judge petitioning for clemency, saying that Lewis's accuser, Willie Mae Johnson, was a prostitute with a long criminal record.
+Other clemency decisions by Cherry, however, had a factual basis.
+In 1945, he commuted the death sentences of Marvin Matheson, a 15-year-old boy who was convicted of the murder of Chief of Police Dexter A. Millsaps, and Ernest Brooks, a 14-year-old black who was convicted of raping a pregnant white woman in front of her 7-year-old daughter during a burglary.
+Cherry cited the ages of the two as the reason for his decision.

 Unlike other Southern Democrats, Cherry, despite his segregationist views, supported Harry S. Truman for re-election in 1948 and did not join the Dixiecrats.
 He was succeeded by W. Kerr Scott on January 6, 1949.
 He retired from politics and returned to the practice of law.
+Cherry has a plaque dedicated to him in downtown Gastonia, NC.